Pop-Vlad/BVB-bonds-yield-plotter/Readme.md

 The project handles both RON- and EUR-denominated bonds, splitting the data and displaying two charts side-by-side.
 It also labels the bonds by their maturity date and ticker symbol, making the analysis easy and intuitive.

-## Features

-- Automatically downloads the latest bonds listing
-- Extracts only Romanian government bonds (**Tip: Titluri de stat**)
-- Separately processes RON and EUR bonds
-- Fetches and caches Yield to Maturity (YTM) for each bond
-- Randomized delay between requests to avoid rate-limiting
-- Visualizes the data in clear, sorted plots
-- Option to update the cache or use existing cached data

 ## Requirements

 - Python 3.13+